gboleslavsky/CsvDecrypt/README.md

 - Clone the repository in some local folder: git clone https://github.com/gboleslavsky/CsvDecrypt.git

-- Navigate to a directory created there: cd CsvDecrypt
+- Navigate to a CsvDecrypt directory created there: cd CsvDecrypt

 - run it: